K-9 Healers was founded by professional dog trainer Gail Furst to enrich the relationship between people and their canine companions.

 With more than 20 years of experience bringing together dogs and their humans, Gail has seen and successfully trained a wide range of dog breeds, skill levels and behavioral issues.
 She has also developed various animal assisted interventions for local hospitals, schools and long-term care facilities, bringing the joy and comfort of dogs to individuals with emotional, physical and developmental disabilities, the elderly and children.

-Gail is certified by the Certification Council for Professional Dog Trainers (CCPDT) and through the Animal Behavior Institute as an animal assisted therapy professional, and is a mentor for Animal Behavior College and CATCH Canine Trainers Academy.
+Gail is certified by the Certification Council for Professional Dog Trainers (CCPDT) and through the Animal Behavior Institute as an animal assisted therapy professional.
+She is also a certified Family Dog Mediator, and is a mentor for Animal Behavior College and CATCH Canine Trainers Academy.
 She is trained in canine first aid and CPR, vet clinic puppy manners and socialization, canine anatomy and physiology, and herbal remedies and aromatherapy.

 She is a member of The Pet Professional Guild and The Association for Force-Free Pet Professionals.